DiegoSalazar/cmd-srv/README.md

 # Cmd::Srv

-A command line utility to quickly server static files from the current directory.
+A command line utility to quickly server static(ish) files from the current directory.

 ## Why

-I needed a quick way to see html files (site templates, designs, wireframes, etc.) without having to start up a Apache or something.
+I needed a quick way to see html files (site templates, designs, wireframes, etc.) without having to start up Apache or something.
-Why not just open the file in directly in the browser you say?
+Why not just open the file directly in the browser you say?
 Sometimes stylesheet links and scripts use a relative or other path that the browser can't find when opened this way.
 With ```cmd_srv``` I can quickly serve up the current directory as if it were the document root.

 ## What is it?

 A tiny little http server!
 Isn't that the cutest?!
-It uses TCPServer to handle requests, MimeMagic for correct content-types in responses, and a tiny html builder for directory listings.
+It uses TCPServer to handle requests, MimeMagic for correct content-types in responses, and a tiny html builder for listing directory contents when no index file is found.

 ## Installation

     $ git clone git@github.com:DiegoSalazar/cmd-srv.git
     $ [sudo] gem install cmd-srv/cmd-srv-0.0.1.gem

 ## Usage